SITE MENU

 Morar is the ideal place to watch the steam engines go past on the West Highland Line and admire the views of the Small Isles.
 The cross erected at the viewpoint commemorates the opening of the present church.

 Morar is particularly famous for its spectacular silver sands where the movie "Local Hero" starring Burt Lancaster was filmed in the 1980s.
-A video tape can be ordered from Amazon.com.

-Photo copyright Joanne Mackenzie-Winters August 1999.
+Photo copyright The Internet Guide to Scotland August 1999.

 Morar, Silver Sands beach